50 Action Verbs For A More Dynamic Resume

 Tired: “I led my team to drive 10% growth in our department last year”

-Wired: “I mobilized my team to drive 10% growth in our department last year”
+Wired: “I mobilised my team to drive 10% growth in our department last year”

 You’re not pulling your team along on a leash; they feel motivated by your leadership to scale new heights.
 These are the results that you inspire, and your team definitely gets you a really nice birthday cake every year.